-The Company was a party to the following material transactions with informed persons during the fiscal year ended December 31, 2023:
+The Company was a party to the following material transactions with informed persons during the fiscal year ended December 31, 2024:

-- (a) the Company paid or accrued property location, acquisition, exploration, management and office rent and administration expenses totalling \$210,482 with Archer, Cathro & Associates (1981) Limited ("Archer Cathro"), of Vancouver, B.C., a geological consulting firm formerly controlled by W. Douglas Eaton, the President, Chief Executive Officer and a Director of Strategic Metals Ltd., a significant shareholder of the Company; - (b) the Company paid or accrued legal fees and disbursements totalling \$30,700 with Tupper Jonsson & Yeadon, of Vancouver, B.C., a law firm in which a personal law corporation controlled by Glenn R. Yeadon, the Secretary and a Director of the Company, is associated in the practice of law; - (c) the Company paid or accrued accounting fees totalling \$39,200 with Donaldson Brohman Martin CPA Inc., of Port Moody, B.C., of which Dan Martino, the Company's Chief Financial Officer, and Larry Donaldson, the Company's former Chief Financial Officer, are principals; - (d) the Company paid or accrued a salary of \$160,000 to Matthew Turner, of Port Moody, B.C., a Director of the Company as well as its President and Chief Executive Officer.
+- the Company paid or accrued geological services and office rent and administration expenses totalling \$95,400 with Archer, Cathro & Associates (1981) Limited ("Archer Cathro"), of Vancouver, B.C., a geological consulting firm formerly controlled by W. Douglas Eaton, the President, Chief Executive Officer and a Director of Strategic Metals Ltd., a significant shareholder of the Company; - (b) the Company paid or accrued legal fees and disbursements totalling \$45,000 with Tupper Jonsson & Yeadon, of Vancouver, B.C., a law firm in which a personal law corporation controlled by Glenn R. Yeadon, the Secretary and a Director of the Company, is associated in the practice of law; - (c) the Company paid or accrued accounting fees totalling \$36,700 with Donaldson Brohman Martin CPA Inc., of Port Moody, B.C., of which Dan Martino, the Company's Chief Financial Officer, and Larry Donaldson, the Company's former Chief Financial Officer, are principals; - (d) the Company paid or accrued a salary of \$160,000 to Matthew Turner, of Port Moody, B.C., a Director of the Company as well as its President and Chief Executive Officer.